dsesami/Python-3-Data-Structures-Cheat-Sheet-TL-DR-Edition/README.md

 foo.pop() # returns 'x' and removes it from the list.
 ```
 #### Dictionary
-These don't guarantee order in Python 3.
+These now have guaranteed order in Python 3.7.
 ```
 foo = {}
 foo = dict()